dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 This codebase acts as the middleware between the software running on Ground Control Station (GCS) and the nodes running on the Companion Computer.

+The development of this code was funded via National Science Foundation grant no. 2104570.

 # Features

-- Establishes and monitors connection with the Pixhawk 4 or Gazebo SITL
+- Establishes and monitors a serial or UDP connection with the Pixhawk 4 or Gazebo SITL, respectively
 - Recieves and publishes telemetry data from the Pixhawk 4 at a rate of 2Hz
     - Able to write this telemetry data to a .txt file for post-processing
-- Provides a service request for determining a position in space given a timestamp
+- Provides a service request for determining the position of the UAV in space given a timestamp
 - TBD

+# Basic operation

+TBD

 # Documentation

 The supporting documentation for this project can be found in the following directory:

 TBD

 As well as on the following site: